THE MYTH OF THE MAGICAL EXPUNCTION FAIRY AND THE AVENUE TO EXPUNGING JUVENILE CASES

 THE AVENUE TO EXPUNGING JUVENILE CASES

-Facing and resolving a juvenile offense is a difficult task with far reaching consequences.
-If this is a first offense it is important to know that there may be options that address any immediate issues the child may have and opportunities to make sure an isolated incident does not negatively impact their future.
-A juvenile record can cause problems when completing college applications, Bright Futures applications, Federal Student Aid and job applications.
+Facing and resolving a juvenile offense is a difficult task with far-reaching consequences.
+If this is the first offense, it is important to know that there may be options that address any immediate issues the child may have and opportunities to make sure an isolated incident does not negatively impact their future.
+A juvenile record can cause problems when completing college applications, Bright Futures applications, Federal Student Aid, and job applications.
 Where possible, the resolution of a juvenile charge that will allow the record to be expunged should be pursued.

 THE MYTH OF CONFIDENTIAL JUVENILE RECORDS